jax-ml/jax/docs/new_docs/101/state.md

 If you hit one of these, the error message will say so directly.
 Some of these restrictions may be lifted over time.

-## Performance, and what's next for refs
+### Ref performance and further reading

-Refs aren't just for expressiveness — they give you control over memory.
-Under `jax.jit`, writing through a ref updates its buffer in place rather than allocating a fresh array, and passing refs into a jitted function avoids copies without any donation ceremony.
-The performance story, like the rest of the `jit` story, is covered in the performance and scaling docs.
+Refs aren't just for expressiveness: they're also a tool for performance.
+Writing to a ref updates its buffer in place rather than allocating a fresh array.
+The full performance story is covered in {ref}`jax-201-jit`.

 Refs also interact with automatic differentiation: you can plumb values out of backward passes, accumulate gradients in place across microbatches, and differentiate with respect to ref arguments.
-That material lives with the advanced autodiff docs; see {doc}`/array_refs` for the full treatment in the meantime.
+That material lives with {ref}`jax-301-refs`.

 ## Where you've arrived

-This completes the expressiveness tour: arrays and `jax.numpy` as the vocabulary, `grad` and `vmap` as the verbs, pytrees for structure, keys for randomness, and — for state — threaded values or refs.
+This completes the expressiveness tour: arrays and `jax.numpy` as the vocabulary, `grad` and `vmap` as the verbs, pytrees for structure, keys for randomness, and threaded values or refs for state.

-What you can't do yet is make it *fast* — that's a matter of `jax.jit`, sharding, and profiling, and it's exactly where the performance and scaling docs pick up: {ref}`jax-201-jit`.
+What you can't do yet is make it *fast*.
+That's a matter of `jax.jit`, sharding, and profiling, and it's exactly where the performance and scaling docs pick up: {ref}`jax-201-jit`.